 The underground water of the nearby Vaal River and rainwater filling the hole today.
 The water level is around 40 meters from the bottom.
 The depth of the hole from the top until the water level is 175 meters.

 The old mine claims that it’s the biggest handmade hole by humanity.
-However, around 40000 workers dug out the hole to an open-pit mine.
+However, around 40000 workers dug out the hole in an open-pit mine.
 The mine extended to an underground mine as well.
 The unsafe working and living conditions cost thousands of workers their lives.